-As winter turns to spring, our attention is focused on our upcoming renovation project.
-Plans to restore the architectural splendor of our historic library building, while providing modern amenities, are nearly completed.
-We are very excited about this project and feel that this renovation will enhance your library experience.
-We are hosting 3 open houses where we will be presenting our renovation project in detail.
+Plans to restore the architectural splendor of our historic library building, while providing modern amenities are near completion.
+We are very excited about this project and feel that this renovation will greatly enhance your library experience.

-Shortly, 3-D renderings of the community room and the children’s library will be on display.
+3-D renderings of the community room and children’s department are on display near the Library entrance.
 Please take the opportunity to stop by and see our vision for the future of your library.
-Finally, we would like to ask for your support, by requesting that on May 16th you vote YES for the Southold Library budget.
+Floor plans for the entire renovation are available at the front desk for you to review.

 A little history of our library: Southold Library was first incorporated in 1797, and operated in several locations before finding a permanent home in 1928 in our current brick building, built in 1891, which formerly housed the Southold Savings Bank.
 The building was last renovated with an addition in 1991 – 26 years ago.

 We have nearly $1M already dedicated to the renovation through generous community donations and fiscal prudency.
+An additional $750,000 was supported via the budget vote in May 2017.
 We’ll also be pursuing grants through multiple sources.
-A $750,000 construction loan, to be repaid over 5 years, will allow the renovation to proceed this year.

 Just some detail on the upcoming renovation: The adult area will be relocated to what is now the children’s room.
 Here you will find a welcoming adult reading room, reference collection, computers, study tables, coffee, and more.

-The local history collection will be moved to the area we now use as the circulation desk and back office area.
+The local history collection will be moved to the area now used as the circulation desk and back office area.
 The dividing wall will be removed and the whole area opened up for easier and more open access of the entire collection.

 The children’s room will also be on the main floor and moved directly north to what is now the computer, Best Sellers, and CD music collection area.
 We invite you to come to the Library now to see a beautiful rendering of this area, as it will be.

-The Teen area will be moved upstairs directly above the children’s area, where we currently have magazines, the Keurig coffee, and reference books.
+The Teen area will be moved upstairs directly above the children’s area, where we currently have newspapers, magazines, the Keurig coffee machine, non-fiction and reference books.
 This new location will give the teens their own more spacious room.

 Staff will be spread throughout the building, having desks in all these areas.
 This improves both service and security.
 The entire building will be comfortable and accommodating for patrons of all ages.